-- Cut chicken into 1 inch cubes and add to marinade.
-Toss chicken in marinade to coat.
+- Add chicken to marinade, toss to coat.
 Cover and place in the refrigerator for at least 2 hours or overnight.

 - Make the tzatziki sauce.
 Peel the cucumber and use a spoon to scoop out all of the seeds.
 Finely dice the cucumber and add to a bowl.
 Add yogurt, lemon juice, olive oil, dill, and add a dash of garlic powder, salt, & pepper.
 Mix until fully combined.
 Cover and refrigerate at least 20 minutes or overnight.

 - Once the chicken is done marinading you will prepare the kabobs.
 Heat your grill to medium.
-You will need 6-7 skewers, metal or wooden (If using wooden let soak in water for at least 15-20 minutes before using).
+You will need 6-7 skewers, metal or wooden*.
 Slide the pieces of chicken onto the skewers leaving at least an inch on each end.

 - Serve the kabobs with the tzatziki sauce.
 My family loves to eat this meal in pitas along with lettuce, cherry tomatoes, red onions, and kalamata olives.